Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 - Utah's games this year have gone over the total in six out of eight opportunities (75%).

-- Utah is 4-2 against the spread and 5-2 overall this season when the team records more than 28.6 points.
+- Utah is 4-2 against the spread and 5-2 overall in games when it records more than 28.6 points.

-- In games that Utah piles up over 356.1 yards, the team is 4-1 against the spread and 5-1 overall.
+- Utah is 4-1 against the spread and 5-1 overall when the team totals over 356.1 yards.

-- The Utes have turned the ball over five more times (11 total) than the Wildcats have forced a turnover (6) this season.
+- The Utes have turned the ball over 11 times this season, five more turnovers than the Wildcats have forced (6).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.